viperleed/viperleed/doc/content/tensor_leed.rst

 approach employed by TensErLEED and consequently also ViPErLEED.
 Please note, that this is not, and does not aim to be a comprehensive or rigourous introduction to the topic.
-The descriptions below are only intended to provided a quick overview of the method and serve as explaination and motivation for the various sections of a LEED :math:`I(V)` calculation in ViPErLEED.
+The descriptions below are only intended to provide a quick overview of the method and serve as explanation and motivation for the various sections of a LEED :math:`I(V)` calculation in ViPErLEED.

 For an in-depth description of all parts of the tensor LEED approach, we refer to the